antisemitism / anti-semitism

 The DDB is a network of the cultural and scientific institutions in Germany.
 It enables and encourages them to network, cooperate and to develop and use together services and innovative tools.
 These make possible, in particular, new and more effective forms of presenting, managing and processing digitised contents."

-Europeana.eu links you to 4.6 million digital items including: images, texts, sounds, and video.
-Some of these are world famous, others are hidden treasures from Europe's museums and galleries, archives, libraries, and audio-visual collections.
+Europeana.eu links you to more than 50 million digital items, including images, texts, sounds, and video.
+Some of these are world famous; others are hidden treasures from Europe's museums and galleries, archives, libraries, and audio-visual collections.

 From the website: "The German Propaganda Archive includes both propaganda itself and material produced for the guidance of propagandists.
 The goal is to help people understand the two great totalitarian systems of the twentieth century by giving them access to the primary material."